-Andrew Lee.
 Over the past decade, Lee has performed across the United States in some of America's greatest venues as a pianist and violinist, including: The White House, George Washington's Masonic Temple and Carnegie Hall.
-In addition to serving as the Artistic Director of the D.C.
-Strings Workshop (DCSW), Lee has performed as a violinist with the Colour of Music Festival in Charleston, SC and Ray Chew's December 2016 "Night of Inspiration" at Carnegie Hall where he collaborated with world-class musicians and soloist including Donnie McClurkin, Yolanda Adams, Dionne Warwick, and Shirley Caesar.
+In addition to serving as the Founder & Artistic Director of the D.C.
+Strings Workshop (DCSW), Lee has performed as a violinist with the Colour of Music Festival in Charleston, SC and Ray Chew's "Night of Inspiration" at Carnegie Hall where he collaborated with world-class musicians and soloists including Donnie McClurkin, Yolanda Adams, Dionne Warwick, and Shirley Caesar.

 Andrew has been a first violinist with the Symphony Orchestra of Northern Virginia, Howard University Orchestra, D.C.
-Concert Orchestra, Elegy Orchestra and Dupont Circle Symphony.
+Concert Orchestra, Elegy Orchestra, Alfred Street Baptist Church Orchestra, Metropolitan AME Orchestra, and Dupont Circle Symphony.
 He has also performed on tour with Conductor Keith Lockhart and the Boston Pops.

-After earning his degree in music from Furman University School of Music.
-He has studied conducting with Nevilla Ottley-Adjahoe, piano with Dr. Ruby Morgan, and violin with Virgilio Joven and Phyllis Flemming.
+Earning his degree in music from the Furman University School of Music.
+He has studied conducting with Nevilla Ottley-Adjahoe, piano with Dr. Ruby Morgan, and violin with David Strom & Phyllis Fleming.